BHoM/documentation/docs/Development/Testing/index.md

 For example, say you want to write tests to verify the functionality that is contained in some Robot_Engine method, for example, [`Robot.Query.GetStringFromEnum()`](https://github.com/BHoM/Robot_Toolkit/blob/5e04c82a081e3dafab3213c6f89363f0840ad3cf/Robot_Engine/Query/GetStringFromEnum.cs#L32-L49).
 Because this method resides in the Robot_Engine, we will need to place it into a Test project that is dedicated to testing Robot_Engine functionality.

 We can create a new test project for this.
-Right click on the Solution in the Solution Explorer and do "Add" and then "New Project":
+Right-click on the Solution in the Solution Explorer and do "Add" and then "New Project":

 ![image](https://github.com/BHoM/documentation/assets/6352844/5c1c1ba4-474d-42d9-84f2-4001b5cde794)